 With winter well and truly here, it’s the perfect time to retrofit your home for warmth, energy savings, and reduced emissions.
-Here’s a detailed guide to help you prepare your home efficiently.
+Here’s a detailed guide to help you prepare your home efficiently for energy savings.

 1. Insulation